-The 2011 Equity Incentive Plan authorizes the grant of stock appreciation rights to individuals who provide direct services to us or our affiliates and the administrator will determine the number of shares subject to each award of stock appreciation rights.
-A stock appreciation right provides the recipient with the right to receive, upon exercise of the stock appreciation right, cash, shares of common stock or a combination of the two.
-The amount that the recipient will receive upon exercise of the stock appreciation right generally will equal the excess of the fair market value of the shares of common stock on the date of exercise over the shares' fair market value on the date of grant.
-Stock appreciation rights will become exercisable in accordance with terms determined by the compensation committee and unless otherwise determined by the administrator, stock appreciation right may not be transferred.
+The 2011 Equity Incentive Plan authorizes the grant of stock appreciation rights and the administrator will determine the number of shares subject to each award of stock appreciation rights.
+A stock appreciation right provides the recipient with the right to receive, upon exercise of the stock appreciation right, cash, shares of Class A common stock or a combination of the two.
+The amount that the recipient will receive upon exercise of the stock appreciation right generally will equal the excess of the fair market value on the date of grant.
+Stock appreciation rights will become exercisable in accordance with terms determined by the compensation committee.
 Stock appreciation rights may be granted in tandem with an option grant or as independent grants.
 The term of a stock appreciation right cannot exceed ten years from the date of grant or five years in the case of a stock appreciation right granted in tandem with an incentive stock option awarded to a "ten percent stockholder."